Learning high-dimensional directed acyclic graphs with latent and selection variables: Introduction

 \subsection{New contributions}

-We introduce a new algorithm for learning PAGs, called the {\it Really} Fast Causal Inference (RFCI) algorithm (see Section \ref{sec.rfci}).
-RFCI uses fewer conditional independence tests than FCI, and its tests condition on a smaller number of variables.
-As a result, RFCI is much faster than FCI and its output tends to be more reliable for small samples, since conditional independence tests of high order have low power.
+We introduce a~new algorithm for learning PAGs, called the \textit{Really} Fast Causal Inference (RFCI) algorithm (see Section \ref{secrfci}).
+RFCI uses fewer conditional independence tests than FCI, and its tests condition on a~smaller number of variables.
+As a~result, RFCI is much faster than FCI and its output tends to be more reliable for small samples, since conditional independence tests of high order have low power.
 On the other hand, the output of RFCI may be less informative.
-In this sense, the algorithm is related to the Anytime FCI algorithm \cite{Spirtes01-anytime}.
+In this sense, the algorithm is related to the Anytime FCI algorithm~\cite{Spirtes01-anytime}.

-In Section \ref{sec.rfci=fci} we compare the outputs of FCI and RFCI, and define a class of graphs for which the outputs of FCI and RFCI are identical.
+In Section~\ref{secrfci=fci} we compare the outputs of FCI and RFCI, and define a~class of graphs for which the outputs of FCI and RFCI are identical.

-In Section \ref{sec.high.dim.consistency} we prove consistency of FCI and RFCI in sparse high-dimensional settings.
-To our knowledge, this is the first time such a consistency result has been proved for algorithms that learn DAGs with latent and selection variables.
+In Section~\ref{sechighdimconsistency} we prove consistency of FCI and RFCI in sparse high-dimensional settings.
 The sparsity conditions needed for consistency of FCI are stronger than those for RFCI, due to the higher complexity of the FCI algorithm.

 In order to compare RFCI to existing algorithms, we propose several small modifications of FCI and Anytime FCI.
-In particular, we introduce the Adaptive Anytime FCI (AAFCI) algorithm (see Section \ref{sec.aafci} and we propose several ways to speed up the FCI and AAFCI algorithms (see Section \ref{sec.fci}).
+In particular, we introduce the Adaptive Anytime FCI (AAFCI) algorithm (see Section 3 of the supplementary document~\cite{ColomboEtAl12-supp}) and we propose several ways to speed up the FCI and AAFCI algorithms (see Section~\ref{secfci}).

-We show in simulations (see Section \ref{sec.simulations}) that the number of errors made by all algorithms is very similar.
+We show in simulations (see Section~\ref{secsimulations}) that the numbers of errors made by all algorithms are very similar.
 Moreover, we show that our modifications of FCI and AAFCI shorten the computation time considerably, but that for large graphs, RFCI is the only feasible algorithm.

-All proofs, a description of AAFCI, pseudocodes, and two additional examples are given in the Appendix.
-The R-package \texttt{pcalg} \cite{KalischEtAl11} contains implementations of all algorithms.
+All proofs, a~description of AAFCI, pseudocodes and two additional examples are given in the supplementary document~\cite{ColomboEtAl12-supp}.
+The R-package \texttt{pcalg}~\cite{KalischEtAl11} contains implementations of all algorithms.